BBC Breakfast: Editorial team

-Richard Frediani is the current editor of BBC Breakfast.
-He took on the role in September 2019 after being appointed in July 2019.
-He replaced Adam Bullimore, who had held the role since 2013.
+Richard Frediani was appointed editor of BBC Breakfast in September 2019 after being appointed in July 2019.
+He has been on leave since June 2025, after bullying allegations were made against him.
+Frediani had replaced Adam Bullimore, who had held the role since 2013.
 Bullimore was previously the deputy editor for five years.
 Alison Ford, previously the UK Editor for BBC Newsgathering, was the editor of the programme until her death in July 2013.
 Her appointment followed the departure of David Kermode to 5 News.